znsio/specmatic-documentation/documentation/soap.md

 Sometimes, a data type definition can be cleaned up by pulling a part of the definition outside.

 We have seen this done in the above sections.
-In [Reusing types across scenarios](#reusing-declarations-across-scenarios) we pulled out the Request and Response type into the background.
-In [Factoring out an array of nodes](#declaring-an-array-of-nodes), we pulled out the definition of the Id node.
+In [Declaring an array of nodes](#declaring-an-array-of-nodes), we pulled out the definition of the Id node.
+In [Reusing declarations across scenarios](#reusing-declarations-across-scenarios) we pulled out the Request and Response type into the background.

 Let's review this again, in the form of another contract.